cryptot3ddybear/cryptot3ddybear.github.io/content/posts/scam-explained-bsc-stealthy-lp-block.md

 Yesterday I received a message from TokenSniffer regarding another token *SafeBinance* with swapping issues and a clue that there is a weird instruction restricting somehow a `to` address in a `transfer` function.
+As a result users received a strange error message like the on in the screenshot.

+{{< image src="/img/bsc-scam-lpblock/transferfrom-error-smaller.jpg" alt="Error message indicating scam" position="center" style="border-radius: 8px;" >}}

 As it turns out the token might be a part of a bigger scam campaign and cool TokenSniffer\'s feature listed multiple similar tokens deployed